MotoGP

 The championship is divided into four classes: the eponymous MotoGP, Moto2, Moto3 and MotoE.
 The first three classes use four-stroke engines, while the MotoE class uses electric motorcycles.

-The foundation of the Fédération Internationale de Motocyclisme as the international governing body for motorcycle sport in 1949 provided the opportunity to coordinate rules and regulations in order that selected events could count towards official World Championships.
+The foundation of the Fédération Internationale de Motocyclisme as the international governing body for motorcycle sport in 1949 provided the opportunity to coordinate rules and regulations so that selected events could count towards official World Championships.
 It is the oldest established motorsport world championship.

-Are you new to Formula 1 and want to see what drivers are on the grid?
+Are you new to MotoGP and want to see what riders are on the grid?
 Or are you an existing fan wanting a refresh?

 Click the button below!